Humbertxx/sentiment/README.md

 ## Notes
 * RSS Threading: The RSS polling thread (`t_rss`) is currently commented out in the `__main__` section.
 Uncomment it if you want to pull Yahoo Finance data alongside the Alpaca stream.
 * Deduplication: The script uses `difflib.SequenceMatcher` to detect slight variations in headlines, preventing duplicate processing of the same story from different sources.

-    RSS Threading: The RSS polling thread (t_rss) is currently commented out in the __main__ section.
-Uncomment it if you want to pull Yahoo Finance data alongside the Alpaca stream.

-    Deduplication: The script uses difflib.SequenceMatcher to detect slight variations in headlines, preventing duplicate processing of the same story from different sources.